PaCisdev/CoffeTasks/README.md

 Clone this repository to your local machine.
 Install dependencies using

-npm install.
+'npm install.'

 Run the Playwright tests using

-npx playwright test.
+'npx playwright test.'

 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
 Contributions are welcome!